 Closing Out the Program Report

 The meeting moves on from the conversation about Middlespring, with Cassandra sharing out data from some other programs.
 The data includes familiar metrics, such as attendance and ‘top’ and ‘bottom’ students, but there are also program specific data points.
-For example, one program tracks the number of mock interviews completed, standout fellows, and students flagged as ‘concerned.’
+For example, one program tracks the number of mock interviews completed, standout fellows, and students flagged as ‘of concern.’
 Cassandra shares some positive stories about some of the stand-out fellows.
 “Michelle and Caroline, despite their challenges in coding, have been very committed to office hours and are trying to figure things out that are hard for them in term of coding.
-Michelle told me that she was downtown one night until 2am so that she could use access wifi.
+Michelle told me that she was downtown one night until 2am so that she could access wifi.
 It showed me her perseverance, and that she’s not going to let anything stop her.”
 After some additional program reports, the data report-out meeting adjourned.